-PSYCH552 runs for A trimester, PSYCH551 is taught during the D-teaching period (A and B trimesters), and PSYCH553 runs for the full 12 months of the year with a break for the summer period.
+PSYCH552 runs for A trimester, PSYCH551 is taught during the D-teaching period (A and B trimesters), and PSYCH553 runs for the full 12 months of the year with breaks during and between the trimesters, and a short break for the Christmas and New Year holiday period.

-For all three papers, students are required to attend classes, workshops and (individual & group) supervision in real time.
-These are taught in a variety of teaching modalities that include in-person attendance at the University, videoconferencing platforms, and in-person experiences at off-campus locations such as a marae for runanga-based learning.

-The programme starts at the beginning of the academic year.
+For all three papers, students are required to attend classes, workshops and (individual and group) supervision in real time.
+These are taught in a variety of teaching modalities that include in-person attendance at the university, videoconferencing platforms, and in-person experiences at off-campus locations such as a marae for runanga-based learning.
+The programme starts at the beginning of the academic year which begins at the end of February.
+If fulltime, the programme requires the person has every Monday afternoon, 1pm to 5pm (except public holidays) available for the University-provided group supervision, case conferences and for the classes.